eerotal/AFloat/README.md

 calculations.
 These kinds of libraries also exist for C, and this is another attempt at writing one.

+**NOTE: This library is still VERY much work in progress.
+In fact it is not even compiled as a library yet, which means it can't actually be used as a library in other programs.
+The development of this library is at such and early stage that you really shouldn't use this for anything yet.**

 ## License

 This library is licensed under the BSD 3-clause license.
 The full license